irmen/prog8/docs/source/syntaxreference.rst

                  (screencodes)                               implicit first byte = length, no 0-byte
 ===============  =======================  =================  =========================================

+**arrays:** you can split an array initializer list over several lines if you want.

 **hexadecimal numbers:** you can use a dollar prefix to write hexadecimal numbers: ``$20ac``